cloudandthings/terraform-azurerm-storage-lifecyclepolicy/README.md

 # Azure Storage Lifecycle Management Policy Terraform Module

 This Terraform module creates and assigns an Azure Policy that enforces lifecycle management on Azure Storage accounts.
-The policy can be applied at either management group or subscription level.
+The policy can be applied at either management group, subscription level or storage account level.

 ## Features